Around and About Fort Drum: Lt. Gen. Hugh A. Drum

 |0

 This work, Around and About Fort Drum: Lt.
-Gen. Hugh A. Drum [Image 4 of 4], by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.
+Gen. Hugh A. Drum, by Michael Strasser, identified by DVIDS, must comply with the restrictions shown on https://www.dvidshub.net/about/copyright.

 LEAVE A COMMENT